 - Writers must be living in the greater Toronto region, which includes York, Halton, Peel and Durham.

 Please ensure you have carefully read all above guidelines before submitting.
-If you have further questions, please email Zalika Reid-Benta, Mentorship Coordinator, at email@example.com.
+If you have further questions, please email Zalika Reid-Benta, Program Manager, at firstname.lastname@example.org.